Find Out the Degree of Pronation of Your Child – These Shoes Can Significantly Realign Your Child’s Feet!

 Some parents tell me they have their children walk barefooted to “strengthen” their feet and ankles.
 In my experience, prolonged barefoot walking on an overpronated foot may at times exaggerate the deformity.

 It’s clear that the correct type of shoes can make a world of difference when it comes to treating your child’s pronation.
-The correct type of shoes can prevent your child’s feet from collapsing and allow your child to walk and run straighter.

 I have put together a selection of the most effective shoes for children with pronation.
 These shoes work best for children with moderate and strong pronation, but can be worn by children with mild pronation as well.
 It’s important to note that these shoes provide excellent support but your child’s muscles continue to do all the work.